saiamrit/technical-blog/_posts/2021-07-31-read-papers.md

 Once decided on which papers to read, this step depends on the individial about they want to go about taking notes.
 I personally follow a annotation tool to annotate different sections of the paper according to my comfort.
 I prepare some flow charts for the entire flow of the paper, write some explaining notes on the paper and summarise each paper to the best of my understanding to a github repository.
 Here I would Like to give a shoutout to Akshay Uppal who had generously shared his [blogpost](https://au1206.github.io/annotated%20paper/mlp_mixer/) with his annotated version of the MLP Mixer paper for the [Weights and Biases paper reading group](https://www.youtube.com/playlist?list=PLD80i8An1OEG_vpqwQgwH1gIxeb9r30u5).
 I also wish to share one of my [repositories of literature survey](https://github.com/saiamrit/fake-detection/tree/master/Face%20Anti-spoofing) when I started working on the field of face spoofing.

-> You can use your own ways of making yourself comfortable with the content and taking notes either on github, notion or google docs e.t.c to organise notes.
+> **Tip:** You can use your own ways of making yourself comfortable with the content and taking notes either on github, notion or google docs e.t.c to organise notes.

 ## Organization of a Paper